Dark5ide/ESP8266_Controller/README.md

 ## TODO

-* Implement SPIFFS to get access to the flash memory and used to store HTML, CSS and JavaScript file.
+* Implement SPIFFS to get access to the flash memory and used to store HTML, CSS and JavaScript files.
 * Implement ArduinoOTA.
 * Use Mycroft Skill to set or reset the MQTT server or MQTT topic.
 * Improve security.